palmerr23/Teensy8x8AudioBoard/readme.md

 * An optional -5V supply (rear of PCB) for the amplified TRS wing board.

 Wing-boards with input and out connectors and DC coupling capacitors.
 Four different wing boards are offered:
-1. 4 x 6.5mm balanced-line TRS phone jacks.
+* 4 x 6.5mm balanced-line TRS phone jacks.
 These are suitable for inputs or outputs.
 2 x 3.5mm stereo headphone sockets are also provided for the output configuration.
-2. Combo XLR/TRS sockets for balanced or unbalanced inputs.
+* Combo XLR/TRS sockets for balanced or unbalanced inputs.
-3. Male or Female XLR sockets for balanced input or outputs.
+* Male or Female XLR sockets for balanced input or outputs.
-4. An amplified 4-channel TRS output board.
+* An amplified 4-channel TRS output board.

+# Obtaining the hardware
+Several options are available for obtaining hardware.
+* Download the [Gerber Files] and have boards produced by your favorite PCB manufacturer and then mount the SMD components.
+The CODEC chips gave QFN SMD (no pins) packages.
+Only experienced constructors should consider this option.
+* Order assembled (PCBA) boards from JLCPCB. https://oshwlab.com/palmerr23/works These boards are supplied with just the SMD components.
+The headers required must be supplied and mounted by the constructor.
+Input and output coupling capacitors are not implemented on the PCB, so your implementation must include them if the Wing boards are not used.
+* Purchase ready-made boards from my Tindie store https://www.tindie.com/products/palmerr223/teensy-8x8-audio-board/.

 ## CPU Load